University of Colorado Medicine

 - We offer coding education during regular work hours with FREE CEUs towards CPC renewal!

-- Option to work remotely from home once training period has been successfully completed
+- Option to work remotely from home (up to 3 days per week) once training period has been successfully completed

 Requires a bachelor’s degree in healthcare administration (or related field) or equivalent/relevant work experience.
 The ideal candidate will have 3yrs of auditing experience.
 Must possess an active CCS-P or CPC or RHIA/RHIT certification in conjunction with auditing credentials (i.e. CPMA).
 Demonstrated knowledge of Medical Terminology and Anatomy & Physiology combined with high level expertise in third-party payer reimbursement, coding, and documentation requirements are essential to success.
 Knowledge of Medicare and Medicaid regulations is required.
 Must have advanced experience in Evaluation and Management coding.
 Experience in a teaching/academic medical environment is a plus.
 The ideal candidate will demonstrate superior communication skills including verbal, written and large audience presentations.
 The ability to train/teach adults is essential to success.
 High level proficiency in the use of various computer systems including Microsoft Word, Excel, PowerPoint, and other database software skills are required.